jacklaaa89/CodeAnalyser/README.md

 try {
     Analyser analyser = new Analyser("<SOURCE_LOCATION>", "<OUTPUT_LOCATION>");

-    //boolean flag to generate output or not. if there is a listener attached, this value is ignored.
+    //boolean flag to generate output or not. if there is a listener attached, this value is ignored
+    //and the value from onGenerateOutput() is used.
     AnalyserResult result = analyser.analyse(true);
 } catch (AnalyserException e) {
     e.printStackTrace();